All You Need to Know About Landscape Fabric

 • Weed seeds can still sprout in the mulch used to cover the fabric.
 While the fabric blocks seeds beneath it from sprouting, new seeds can blow in and—depending on the type of fabric—their roots can adhere tightly to the perforations, making it difficult to pull them out without pulling up the fabric with them.
 This is especially true if you use organic mulch, such as wood chips, which will eventually degrade and become a virtual plant-growing medium on top of the fabric.

 If you’ve decided to try landscape fabric, the following practices will help ensure the health of your plants and the longevity of your landscape design.

 • Choose professional-grade landscape fabric.
 Cheap stuff rips easily and might not last a single season.
 The weight and thickness of the fabric is a good determiner of its quality.
 A roll with a total of 150 square feet that weighs 20 pounds is going to have thicker, heavier fabric than a roll with the same square footage that weighs only 10 pounds.
 If you’re unsure, ask a reputable garden center to recommend their best landscape fabric.

 • Add amendments, such as composted manure, peat moss, and other types of organic matter, to the soil before installing landscape fabric—because, obviously, you can’t add them later.
 If you’re unsure of what amendments to add, take a soil sample to your local extension office, a county office that performs soil testing (usually for a fee), in addition to providing residents with expert agricultural and gardening information.

 • Level the soil.
-After adding amendments and working them into the soil thoroughly, level the surface by breaking up hard clods and raking the surface smooth.
+After adding amendments and working them into the soil thoroughly, level the terrain by breaking up hard clods and raking the surface smooth.

 • Lay out the fabric with the rough side facing downward.
 This helps the fabric stay in place while you’re working.